We’re thrilled to offer critiques and portfolio reviews with our brilliant faculty members at the 2023 Writers & Illustrators Working Conference.

 Up to three fully illustrated and colored spreads are standard, with the rest of the dummy being pencil sketches.
 If you’ve only got one finished spread, that’s ok.
 If the entire book is finished out, that’s OK too.

 Name your file in this format: DUMMY_KEYWORD FROM YOUR TITLE_YOUR NAME.pdf For example: Lindsay Leslie’s DUSK EXPLORERS could be DUMMY_DUSK_LINDSAYLESLIE.pdf

 For any other questions on format, email Illustrator Coordinator Laura Fisk.

 How to Submit Pages for a Manuscript or Dummy Critique

-Once you have your .doc for a manuscript or .pdf for a dummy ready in accordance with the instructions above, click here to fill out the form and submit your file.
+Once you have your .doc for a manuscript or .pdf for a dummy ready in accordance with the instructions above, submit via this FORM.

-If you have multiple critiques, fill out the form for each one separately.
+If you have multiple critiques, fill out the form for each critique separately.
 Do NOT include materials for multiple manuscripts or dummies in one form submission.